tmiklas/tbeam-helium-mapper/README.md

 ### Mapper uplink period and behavior
 Read through the comments in `configuration.h` to see if the default Mapper behavior suits your needs, especially in the area of default time/distance between Uplink packets.

+# Building and Programming
+This code started off as an Arduino IDE project, with `.ino` filenames, but the complexity of managing installed libraries in Arduino IDE made it difficult to sustain.
+Now, the code must be built with PlatformIO and Visual Studio Code.
+These is an excellent free/open-source IDE for ESP32 platforms, and allows each project to pull in the required libraries to complete the build, as well as program it into the device.

+There are excellent guides to installing and using PlatformIO, but for this project, your goal is to open the project, edit the configuration files, and then select `Build` and `Upload` to program the T-Beam device.

+# Battery life and power consumption
+The T-Beam is not the lowest-power Mapper device, because it has a powerful dual-core ESP32 CPU, Power Management IC (PMIC or PMU), and other design decisions that lead to a pretty high operating current of 110mA or so.

+There is an excellent Lithium-Ion 18650 battery management and charger built-in, so you can install a battery cell, and operate it from USB power while it charges and maintains the battery.
+The USB port can draw up to 1 Amp, with 750mA or so going to battery charging.

+## Battery Selection
+If you plan to run the Mapper primarily on battery with infrequent charging, you will want a battery with the highest mAh (milliamp-hour) rating, typically 3000 mAh or more.
+Some battery cells like Sony's excellent VTC6, are optimized for very high current discharge (heaters, drones, scooters).
+These are expensive, and may make other compromises in capacity.
+You don't need high current at all, so look for a good balance of cost and capacity.

+If you expect to have USB power available most of the time, then the cheapest 18650 cells will do just fine -- don't feel bad about using an old or low-capacity one.

+### Battery Fitment
+The included battery holder in the TTGO T-Beam is **small** and **tight**.
+Your battery cell must have **NO Protruding bump** or nipple on the Positive end.
+Look for a flat or low-profile positive end.
+(If you must, you may be able to crush the spring-terminals at the ends of the battery holder, but this should be done carefully to avoid damaging the attached PCB or cracking the holder.)

+Always insert the cell carefully and deliberately, noting the `+` and `-` orientation but also supporting the PCB to avoid bending the whole assembly with force.

+Some battery cells have a built-in Protection Circuit, advertised as "protected" or safe cells.
+These batteries are longer in size, and won't easily fit in the battery holder.

+## Runtime and Battery Life
+While the T-Beam Mapper is typically USB powered from a vehicle, it can run for weeks from the built-in 18650 cell responding to occasional movement.

+The GPS receiver is the single largest power consumer on the Mapper, so settings that allow for more GPS-off time will save battery.

+## Runtime
+It depends on configuration, of course, but here's a ballpark figure:   Without any sleep, the fully-operating Mapper should track for about **24 hours of nonstop movement**.
+(3000mAh cell, 105mA operating current, reasonable battery margins and uplink rate)

+When mostly stationary, the mapper can wait for movement or events for about a **month**!
+(3000mA cell, mostly 2.23mA sleep, some wake and activity.)

+## Operating power
+In the full-operating state, with the GPS tracking, Mapper uplinks, and OLED display on, the T-Beam draws about 100 to **120mA** from the 18650 cell.
+(Searching for GPS fix is the highest power, 120mA, and when it has a solid fix, closer to 110mA.)
+There is a little extra power consumed for a short while as it charges the GPS coin cell automatically.

+### OLED Screen OFF
+Turning off the OLED Display is done more to save the screen from pixel burn-in than to save power.
+It draws just under 10mA when lit with text display, so the Mapper drops to about **101.6mA** when the screen is off.

+### LoRa power?
+Uplink transmissions use more power (200mA), but they are usually short and infrequent.
+Back-to-back SF10 transmissions could start to weigh on battery life, of course.

+### Rest or Sleep
+With the GPS and OLED off, and the ESP32 waiting for USB power, button press, or movement checks, it is in the lowest-power operating state.
+This draws **2.23mA** from the battery.

+### Power Off
+Powered off, the circuit still draws **3.22 μA (micro-amps)**.
+Not significant, but not zero.
+Remove the battery cell at about half to 80% charge for long-term storage longer than a month or two.

 # Operation: How it Works
 When your car is started, and USB Power appears, the Mapper will power on, acquire GPS, and continue mapping.
 It re-uses the last network Join state for faster connection and fewer packets.